 Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 The German Bundestag commemorated the victims of National Socialism at a Ceremony of Remembrance on January 29, 2025.
 This year’s Ceremony of Remembrance marked the 80th anniversary of the liberation of Auschwitz-Birkenau concentration camp on January 27, 1945.
-Speech was given by a Holocaust survivor, an 88-year-old Roman Shvartsman.
+This speech was given by a Holocaust survivor, 88-year-old Roman Shvartsman.

 ZMINA publishes his speech at the Bundestag.